hamasaki0011/gateway/README.md

-# This is a gateway program on Raspberry Pi
+# This is a gateway program which runs on Raspberry Pi